 Healthcare workers in the BRACE trial will record their health and any symptoms using a dedicated custom-made smartphone app.
 Results cannot be expected until sufficient participants have been exposed to the SARS-CoV-2 virus.
-The first planned interim analysis will be at around three months but the trial will run for at least a year.

 If the trial is successful, should BCG be used worldwide for treating coronavirus among any kind of population – kids, elderly people?

 If the trial shows BCG vaccination is effective against this respiratory viral infection, it could be used as a preventive measure in high-risk populations, such as healthcare workers and the elderly.

 The purpose of the BRACE trial is to find out whether BCG vaccination reduces the severity of COVID-19.